ilnazasaifutdinova/ConsoleApp/README.md

 # ConsoleApp – Gehtsoft Technical Assessment Report

-## Update: passed!
-You can see my work for Gehtsoft Training Program here: [JavaTrainings](https://github.com/ilnazasaifutdinova/JavaTrainings)

 ## 💻 Project Description
 This repository contains a Java console application created for the Gehtsoft Training Program entrance assignment.